 For all of the implementation requirements, it is with code that the development of software reaches its lowest level of abstraction and that the software capabilities are implemented.
 Evaluating the relationship between the source code and the design components and requirements provides evidence that only the specified requirements and components are in the system.
-Evaluating the relationship between the source code and the design components and requirements helps to minimize one aspect of the emergence of unexpected behaviors: inclusion of behaviors not specified in the requirements.
+Evaluating the relationship between the source code and the design components and requirements helps minimize one aspect of the emergence of unexpected behaviors: the inclusion of behaviors not specified in the requirements.
 The overall analysis of the code is essential in assuring that the code does implement the required software behaviors.
 From a safety perspective, it is important to evaluate the code and assure that known software safety and security issues such as buffer overflows and type mismatches, among many others, are not used in safety-critical aspects of the software.

-IV&V Work during Testing.
-The IV&V Provider shall: (SASS-07)

-Verify and validate that test plans, test procedures, test cases, test environment (including simulations), and test design at all levels of testing (unit, integration, system, acceptance, etc.) are correct, complete, and consistent for verification and validation of the source code and system functions allocated to the software.
+The IV&V provider shall verify and validate that test plans, test procedures, test cases, test environment (including simulations), and test design at all levels of testing (unit, integration, system, acceptance, etc.) are correct, complete, and consistent for verification and validation of the source code and system functions allocated to the software.

-Verify and validate that the relationships between the test plans, test procedures, test cases, and test design and source code and system functions allocated to the software are correct, complete, and consistent.
+The IV&V provider shall verify and validate the relationships between the test plans, test procedures, test cases, test design, source code. and system functions allocated to the software are correct, complete, and consistent.

-Verify that the test plans, test cases, test design, and test procedures contain objective acceptance criteria that support the verification of the associated requirements for both nominal and off-nominal conditions.
+The IV&V provider shall verify that the test plans, test cases, test design, and test procedures contain objective acceptance criteria that support the verification of the associated requirements for both nominal and off-nominal conditions.

-Verify that the software test results meet the associated acceptance criteria to ensure that software correctly implements the associated requirements.
+The IV&V provider shall verify that the software test results meet the associated acceptance criteria to ensure that the software correctly implements the associated requirements.

-The IV&V Provider assesses the testing artifacts within the context of the system’s meaning concerning the desired capabilities and expected operational system environment.
+The IV&V provider assesses the testing artifacts with respect to the desired capabilities and expected operational system environment.
 The assessment includes an examination of testing at system boundary conditions to include unexpected conditions.
-The testing analysis assures that the project tests all of the requirements and that the system does what the requirements state it should do.
-The testing analysis also includes analysis of the traceability information between the tests and the requirements.
+The testing analysis assures that the project tests all requirements and that the system does what the requirements state it should do.
+The testing analysis also includes an analysis of the traceability information between the tests and the requirements.

-Verify that the project tests the required software security risk mitigations to ensure that the security objectives for the software are satisfied.
+The IV&V provider shall verify that the project tests the required software security risk mitigations to ensure that the security objectives for the software are satisfied.

+The IV&V provider shall verify that code coverage is measured by analysis of the results of the execution of tests.

+The IV&V provider shall verify through independent testing each of the software requirements that trace to a hazardous event, cause, or mitigation technique.

+The IV&V provider shall verify the project’s acceptance tests for loaded or uplinked data, rules, and code that affects software and software system behavior.

+The IV&V provider shall participate in all NASA quality audits, assessments, and reviews associated with the project.

-IV&V Work during Operations/Maintenance.
-The IV&V Provider shall assess the software maintenance plan concerning software elements to support the planning of IV&V activities during the maintenance phase.
-(SASS-08)
+The IV&V provider shall assess the software maintenance and operational risks concerning software elements to support the planning of IV&V activities during the maintenance phase.

-The approach to software development on some projects results in different parts of the software going into operation at different times in the overall project life -cycle.
+The approach to software development on some projects results in different parts of the software going into operation at different times in the overall project life cycle.
 For example, a lander mission to Mars may complete the software needed for the cruise phase to Mars while continuing to work on the entry, descent, landing, and surface operations software.
-Some software may also have an extended lifetime such that operational updates are anytime during the operational use of the software.